What to Eat at Oracle Park This Season

 Please Note: Not every vendor listed here may be open at each and every home game.

 Whether it's your first, third, or tenth time at Oracle Park, you'll want to make a trip to the culinary garden behind the center field wall.
 There are two bistros located in The Garden that proudly serve healthy food options that use ingredients grown on-site.
 Beyond its healthy food experience, The Garden is a unique platform for community activity at Oracle Park, where kids can engage in cooking classes and learn more about sustainability and nutrition.

 In addition to seasonal salads inspired by what’s growing in the Garden, a soft-serve ice cream option offering fresh fruit and herbs for toppings will be served at the Garden Table.
 Be sure to try their "Impossible Chili," a concoction of plant-based Impossible "meat," beans, spices, cheddar cheese, and sour cream, or a plant-based order of nachos.
+They also serve an excellent veggie dog, topped with tomato, roasted red pepper chutney, and arugula.
 Keep warm with an Irish Coffee, San Francisco's most classic creation.

 The Hearth Table offers assorted salads and gluten-free flatbreads with seasonal vegetables and toppings, all made to order for a guilt-free dining option.

 Hailing from nearby Sacramento, Burgess Brothers BBQ offers meat-lovers some delicious slider options: pulled pork or brisket with mac and cheese.
 They'll also be serving your next dessert craving: the churwaffle.
 These tiny waffles are tossed in cinnamon sugar and topped with a drizzle of chocolate sauce.